mcbride249/Amazon_Vine_Analysis/README.md

 ##**3.
 What percentage of Vine reviews were 5 stars?.
 What percentage of non-Vine reviews were 5 stars?**

 -The percentage 5 star reviews for Vine (paid) participants was 52.3364 percent.
--The percentage of 5 star reviews of non-Vine (unpaid) partcipants was 52.6850 percent.
+-The percentage of 5 star reviews of non-Vine (unpaid) participants was 52.6850 percent.

 ![Deliverable 3 - Percentage of Paid 5 Star Reviews](https://user-images.githubusercontent.com/92111396/154818114-caaf0356-37da-4284-90f4-2d9b72478436.png)
 https://github.com/mcbride249/Amazon_Vine_Analysis/blob/main/Images/Deliverable%203%20-%20Percentage%20of%20Paid%205%20Star%20Reviews.png